AthanorLabs/atomic-swap/docs/default-file-locations.md

 Only written when `--deploy` is passed to swapd.
 This file stores the address that the contract was deployed to along with other data.

-## Relayer default file locations
+## Bootnode default file locations

-### {DATA_DIR}/relayer
+### {DATA_DIR}/bootnode

-By default, all relayer-related files will be placed in the `relayer` directory within the data dir.
+By default, all bootnode-related files will be placed in the `bootnode` directory within the data dir.

-### {DATA_DIR}/relayer/eth.key

-The location of the Ethereum private key used by the relayer to submit transactions.
-Fees received by the relayer will also go into this account.
-Alternate locations can be configured with `--ethereum-privkey`.
-If the file does not exist, the relayer will error on startup.

-### {DATA_DIR}/relayer/net.key
+### {DATA_DIR}/bootnode/net.key

-The private key to the relayer's libp2p identity.
+The private key to the bootnode's libp2p identity.
 If the file does not exist, a new random key will be generated and placed in this location.
 Alternate locations can be configured with `--libp2p-key`.
 It does not necessarily need to be a different key than that used by swapd.